Laurel Hedging

 Here at Hopes Grove Nurseries, we offer a wide range of Laurel hedging varieties, so you’re bound to find one suitable for your needs.
 We offer the following varieties of Laurel hedges:

-• Bay Laurel (Laurus nobilis) is an excellent evergreen for hedging or topiary and is the same plant that yields the aromatic bay leaves used in the kitchen and considered to have many health benefits.
+• Bay Laurel (Laurus nobilis) is an excellent evergreen for hedging or topiary and is the same plant that yields the aromatic bay leaves used in the kitchen and is considered to have many health benefits.

 • Common Laurel (or Cherry Laurel) is incredibly popular and the fastest-growing variety.
-It has beautiful glossy evergreen leaves, and is available from us in a wide range of sizes including bare root and root ball hedge plants to potted and instant hedging.
+It has beautiful glossy evergreen leaves and is available from us in a wide range of sizes including bare root and root ball hedge plants to potted and instant hedging.

 • Caucasica Laurel is similar to Common Laurel and grows at least as fast but with a slightly more upright growth and with narrower leaves.
 It is particularly tough and hardy making it ideal for all types of evergreen hedging.